ashleemboyer/ashleemboyer/posts/2021/02/my-writing-and-planning-process.md

 What I discovered is that publishing a post a day wasn't sustainable for me.
 I think it takes a special kind of person and a special kind of content to publish daily and I applaud anyone who does that.
 I personally can't keep up with a schedule like that because I have chronic issues that make my spoon levels unpredictable.
 As I write this, I'm pretty low on spoons but I've been looking forward to this post for several weeks, so that's what's motivating me. :)

-Not only was I looking for a schedule so that I can get back to writing at a regular cadence, but I'm also launching a support site soon where folks can do monthly subscriptions to support my work and also get some fun benefits in return.
+Not only was I looking for a schedule so that I can get back to writing at a regular cadence, but I'm also launching a support site soon where folks can do monthly subscriptions to support my work and get some fun benefits in return.
 One of the membership tiers includes 2-week early access to blog posts I write for my website.
-That means I need to have posts scheduled ahead of time.
+That means I need to have posts written and scheduled ahead of time.

 ## How I Came up with a New Process